Kelly Metcalfe

-Kelly A. Metcalfe is a Canadian scientist.
-She is a professor at the University of Toronto and at Women's College Hospital.
+Kelly A. Metcalfe is a Canadian scientist and a professor at the University of Toronto and at Women's College Hospital.
+Her work's focus is on understanding the clinical and psychosocial implications of genetic testing for BRCA gene mutations in women, men and their families.

 Early life and education

-Growing up in Ontario, Metcalfe graduated from St. Joseph's Catholic High School in 1990.
-Upon graduating, she earned her nursing degree at the University of Western Ontario (UWO).
-While completing her undergraduate degree, Metcalfe became interested in cancer research after the discovery of the BRCA1 (BReast CAncer one) and BRCA2 genes.
+Growing up in Ontario, Metcalfe graduated from St. Joseph's Catholic High School in 1990 and went on to earn her nursing (BscN) degree at the University of Western Ontario.
+While completing her undergraduate degree, Metcalfe became interested in cancer research after the discovery of the BRCA1 (BReast CAncer one) and BRCA2 genes in 1994 and 1995 respectively.
 As such, she accepted a research nurse position at Women's College Hospital (WCH) where she became one of the first nurses to study the impact of genetic predispositions to cancer.
-While researching at WCH, she also completed her PhD in medical science at the University of Toronto.
+While researching at WCH, she also completed her PhD in medical science in 2002 at the University of Toronto (U of T).